matatk/agrip/README.md

 AGRIP AudioQuake and Level Description Language
 ===============================================

+***Quake* has a "15" certificate.
+For obvious reasons, we do not recommend nor condone the use of this software by anyone below 15 years of age.**

 *AudioQuake* and the *Level Description Language* were successful experiments started in 2003 to see if it was possible to make a mainstream first-person shooter (FPS) accessible to blind and